-There is no change.
+No. The cycling byelaw remains the same.
 Bikes are only allowed on Common Land or Access Land if they are following a bridlepath, byway open to all traffic or a permitted cycle route.

-Why aren’t you banning barbecues?
+Why are you banning barbecues?

 The byelaws don’t seem to address the issue of littering which is an increasing problem.
 How is that being dealt with?